nikkieverett/recipe-app/recipes/blueberry-muffin.md

   * Fold in blueberries

-  * Fill muffin cups right to the top and sprinkle with crumb topping mixture
+  * Fill muffin cups right to the top

   * Bake for 22 minutes in the preheated oven or until done
 category: breakfast